-- Favorite Food: Frank’s Homemade Sausage Biscuits, the same dish, but this one from Fina’s Diner in Chama, NM and the steaks that Ann and I made at home.
+- Favorite Food: Frank’s Homemade Sausage Biscuits, the same dish, but this one from Fina’s Diner in Chama, NM and the steaks that I made at home.
 (You can read about the steaks here)

 - Favorite Beverage: A Greenie smoothie from Ivie Juicebar here in UT.
 (Just happens both Juju and Riri work at Ivie.)

 - Favorite TV Shows: Better Call Saul and Ted Lasso.